danielaparker/jsoncons/README.md

 As the `jsoncons` library has evolved, names have sometimes changed.
 To ease transition, jsoncons deprecates the old names but continues to support many of them.
 See the [deprecated list](https://github.com/danielaparker/jsoncons/wiki/deprecated) for the status of old names.
 The deprecated names can be suppressed by defining macro JSONCONS_NO_DEPRECATED, which is recommended for new code.

+## What's new on master

+- A new template parameter, `JsonTraits`, has been added to the `basic_json` class template.

+- New instantiations of `basic_json`, `ojson` and `wojson`, have been added for users who wish to preserve the alphabetical sort of parsed json text and to insert new members in arbitrary name order.

 ## Benchmarks

 [json_benchmarks](https://github.com/danielaparker/json_benchmarks) provides some measurements about how `jsoncons` compares to other `json` libraries.